LC-KY/Python-Intro-for-Macro-PhDs/README.md

 Lucas Kyriacou, University of Bern, December 2022

 # Overview
-Economists rely extensively on data, models and computational methods in order to gain understanding of how the world works, to offer policy advise and to forecast the future.
+Economists rely extensively on data, models and computational methods in order to gain understanding of how the world works, to offer policy advice and forecast the future.
 Nowadays many applications in research, policy institutions and industry can only be solved numerically on a computer.

 # What is this Course about
 This course aims to introduce PhD students to the basics of the popular and powerful programming language called Python.
 After going through the basics, we will also see some applications such as OLS regression, extraction of information from textual data, data visualization and object-oriented programming.
 In an extended version of this course we will further discuss various applications such as bulk downloading macroeconomic data, VAR estimation and solving macroeconomic models.